skhanal5/biosearcher/README.md

 ![stars](https://img.shields.io/github/stars/skhanal5/BioScraper?style=social)

-A webscraping tool made with Instagram4J that allows users to go through any given Instgram profile and query through their followers and filter out any followers based on a search criteria dependent on their biography.
+A webscraping tool made with Instagram4J that allows users to go through any given Instgram profile and query through their followers based on a search criteria dependent on their biography.

 ## Disclaimer